thienxlao21/CamCast/README.md

 # CamCast
 Our product supports Windows XP/7/8/10
 We want to warn you that the data in this letter is secret because the official version of the product has not yet been released.
-We have collected the necessary material for your work - "CamCastPromo.rar" Also if you need we have attached a sample promotional video - "Advertising videos.rar" Our features:
+We have collected the necessary material for your work - CamCastPromo.rar
+Also if you need we have attached a sample promotional video - Advertising videos.rar
+Our features:
  - Capture video from your computer screen
  - Makes it possible to record various 2D/3D games with 4K UHD Video and capture up to 480 FPS Video.
  - Grab sound from multiple sources